Road warriors: Bucs win 31-26 at Green Bay, reach Super Bowl - WHIZ News

 The man with six NFL titles will become the first quarterback to play a Super Bowl on his team’s home field.
 He owes the Tampa Bay defense that sacked Aaron Rodgers five times, and a curious late call on fourth-and-goal by the Packers as Brady and the Bucs beat top-seeded Green Bay 31-26 for the NFC title Sunday.

-“It’s great to get another road win and now we got a home game, and who’d ever thought a home Super Bowl for us,” Brady said.
+“It’s great to get another road win and now we got a home game, and who would have ever thought a home Super Bowl for us,” Brady said.
 “But we did it.

-The Bucs (14-5) will face either the Kansas City Chiefs or Buffalo Bills at Tampa’s Raymond James Stadium on Feb.
+The Bucs (14-5) will face the Kansas City Chiefs (16-2) at Tampa’s Raymond James Stadium on Feb.
 7. No, a host team in the Super Bowl has never happened in 54 previous games.

-“We’re coming home,” said Bucs coach Bruce Arians, who began his coaching career in 1975 at Texas Tech and will make his first trip to the Super Bowl as a head coach.
+“We’re coming home,” said Bucs coach Bruce Arians, whose first NFL coaching job was as an assistant in 1989 with Kansas City, and won two league Coach of the Year awards, with Indianapolis in 2012, Arizona in 2014.
+He will make his first trip to the Super Bowl as a head coach.
 “We’re coming home to win.”

 Brady is back in his first year at Tampa Bay after reaching this stage nine times with the New England Patriots.
 He went 20 of 36 for 286 yards and three touchdowns, but also threw three interceptions as Tampa Bay squandered most of an 18-point lead.
 Shaquil Barrett and Jason Pierre-Paul combined for five sacks to help the Bucs hang on for their franchise-record eighth consecutive road victory.